arelstone/react-native-email-chip/README.md

 ## Contributing
-If you find a feature missing or discovers a but pull requests are very very welcome.
+If you find a feature missing or discovers an issue pull requests are very very welcome.